 4. Funnel cake fries

-Funnel cakes are one of my son's absolute favorites, but making them from scratch can be a messy nightmare.
-Thankfully, I've found a way not only to make funnel cake fries with minimal mess but also to make them in my turkey fryer in minutes.
+Funnel cakes are one of my son's favorites, but making them from scratch can be a messy nightmare.
+Thankfully, I've found a way to make funnel cake fries with minimal mess and in minutes in my turkey fryer.

 The key is to pour the funnel cake batter mix into a (clean, empty) squeezy ketchup bottle.
-You can then squeeze strips of the batter straight into your turkey fryer's hot oil and cook them in a similar way to donuts, turning each fry occasionally until it turns golden brown.
+You can then squeeze strips of the batter straight into your turkey fryer's hot oil and similarly cook them to donuts, turning each fry occasionally until it turns golden brown.

 I love dusting them in powdered sugar and dipping them in melted chocolate sauce like I would with churros.
 And I only need to clean the mixing bowl, spoon, and turkey fryer!

-If you're more skilled or patient than I am, you could also try transforming the cake fries into different shapes as you squeeze them in the fryer.
+If you're more skilled or patient than I am, you could also try transforming the cake fries into different shapes as you squeeze them into the fryer.

 5. Parmesan cauliflower bites

-Yes, these parmesan cauliflower bites could technically be filed under deep-fried vegetables but they're so delicious they're worthy of their own description.
+Yes, these parmesan cauliflower bites could technically be filed under deep-fried vegetables, but they're so delicious that they're worthy of their description.

-Cut the cauliflower into bite-sized pieces and roll them in parmesan breadcrumbs – Panko breadcrumbs work best in my experience but any breadcrumbs will work.
+Cut the cauliflower into bite-sized pieces and roll them in parmesan breadcrumbs.
+In my experience, Panko breadcrumbs work best, but any breadcrumbs will work.
 Next, put them in your turkey fryer until they turn golden brown.

 Once cooked and crispy, grab a huge pot of ranch and enjoy it in front of a movie.